About Western North Carolina

 Highlands NC- A Convenient Location to Call Home

-Situated on a plateau in the southern Appalachian Mountains, Highlands, North Carolina is located within the Nantahala National Forrest, in Macon County, North Carolina.
+Situated on a plateau in the southern Appalachian Mountains, Highlands, North Carolina is located within the Nantahala National Forest, in Macon County, North Carolina.
 Highlands was founded in 1875 by Kelsey and Hutchinson.
 It is said they drew two lines one from Chicago to Savannah and the other from New York to New Orleans.
 Where these two lines crossed, Highlands became an early resort.
 It experienced rapid growth in the 1930’s and became a golfing mecca when golf legend Bobby Jones of Atlanta and several of his business associates established the Highlands Country Club.
 Located just 2.5 hours from Atlanta, Georgia, Highlands Country Club is one of seven successful residential country club communities located in Highlands and neighboring Cashiers, NC.

 This little hamlet of 900 people (2000 census) swells to 10,000 to 15,000 during the peak vacation season of March to November.
 Local rental homes, hotels, inns and bed and breakfast are typically filled to capacity during this peak period from spring to fall.